Northern, Central and Southern Vietnam: Clothing

 Traditional clothes are also often used to symbolize different regions.
-In women's attire, commonly the Áo tứ thân is associated with the North, the Áo dài with the central region (due to its emergence in the Vietnamese royal court in the 18th century), and the Áo bà ba in the South (although many of these clothes are worn across different regions).
+In women's attire, commonly the áo tứ thân is associated with the North, the áo ngũ thân with the central region (due to its emergence in the Vietnamese royal court in the 18th century), and the áo bà ba in the South (although many of these clothes are worn across different regions).
 However, the áo dài is now a very popular and widely worn ladies' attire nationwide.

 Linguistic differences

 The Vietnamese language features many accents, the three major dialects are those of the North, Center, and South with major differences in phonology and vocabulary.
 Due to cultural prominence, the Hanoi and Saigon accents are mostly intelligible to speakers from other regions.
-The Central accent, in particular from the provinces of Nghệ An, Hà Tĩnh, Quảng Bình, Quảng Nam, and Quảng Ngãi is often unintelligible to speakers outside of these regions.
+The Central is marked by several minor dialects from the provinces of Nghệ An, Hà Tĩnh, Quảng Bình, Quảng Nam, and Quảng Ngãi are often unintelligible to speakers outside of these regions.

 Differences in these accents lie in several different factors, including but not limited to the following: